ankrutik/notes/aws/solutions_arch_cert/notes.md

 - Use private IP address over public IP address to save costs.
 This uses AWS backbone network.
 - To cut network costs, have all your EC2 instances in the same availability zone and use private IP address.
 100% cost free but has **single point of failure issues**.

+## DNS Resolution

+enableDnsSupport: decides if Route 53 Resolver server is used for DNS resolution of VPC

+enableDnsHostNames: if true along with enableDnsSupport and subnet has public IPv4 address, then subnet gets a public hostname

+## VPC Reachability Analyzer

+Network diagnostics tools

+Builds network model to understand connectivity between endpoints

+When reachable, gives hop-by-hop details of network path.

+When not reachable, gives blocking component.

+## VPC Traffic Mirroring

+Capture and inspect network traffic in your VPC

+Capture all packets or packets of interest

+Source and Destination can be in same or different VPCs

+## Egress Only IGW

+Only for IPv6

+Allows only outbound traffic to the Internet

+Done via updating route tables

 # HA Architecture